2023 High Learning Support Needs Funding Guidelines

 HLSN applications require:

-- Notification of the number of weeks the child is enrolled at the preschool, excluding the weeks the preschool is closed for school holidays.
+- notification of the number of weeks the child is enrolled at the preschool, excluding the weeks the preschool is closed for school holidays.

 - Documentation must be on letterhead and signed by the relevant specialist.

 - Documentation should be from the relevant specialist rather than an alternative specialist referring to the original specialist’s diagnosis.
 Relevant specialists are an audiologist, registered psychologist, paediatrician, psychiatrist, speech pathologist, occupational therapist, a professional qualified to administer psychometric assessments, or other relevant medical specialist.

 - running records